 Consistent documentation and calibrated communications signal that tolerance is conditional, not transformative.
 Notices should state that acceptance of nonconforming performance on specific occasions does not constitute a waiver of future enforcement.
 When invoking remedies, the party must reference prior records to show preservation of rights and to demonstrate that any informal accommodations remained within controlled, temporary bounds.

-Sample Contract Language and Notice Templates
+What Contract Language and Notice Templates Should You Use?

 A clear written reservation explicitly states that a party’s failure to enforce a right or provision on one occasion does not constitute a waiver of that or any other right, and it is typically incorporated into contracts and notices to preserve remedies while permitting limited forbearance.
 The provision, drafted with precise written communication, enhances contractual clarity and reduces ambiguity about future enforcement.
 Sample language usually appears in notices, correspondence, and contract appendices to record intent.